HZeyen/PyRefra/3_Running_PyRefra.md

 Increase or decrease amplitudes of traces

-**Keyboard arrows right or left**
+**Keyboard arrows right or left**:
-If you have made a zoom in X (showing only part of the traces), the arrow right will shift the view to the traces further to the right (larger X coordinates), the arrow to the left will show traces with smaller X coordinates.
+If you have made a zoom in X (showing only part of the traces), the arrow to the right will shift the view to the traces further to the right (larger X coordinates), the arrow to the left will show traces with smaller X coordinates.
 The size of the window in terms of X-coordinates will always be maintained.
 E.g., your zoom shows traces 1 to 50 out of 120 traces.
 The Right-Key will show traces 51 to 100, a further click will show traces 71 to 120 (still 50 traces are shown, but since the last trace is n° 120, the window starts at 71).
 A Left-Key click will now show traces 21 to 70 and a further Left-Key click will show again traces 1-50.

 ## The Menus

 ### **$\textcolor{red}{\text{File Menu}}$**

 **$\textcolor{violet}{\text{Choose Data File}}$** (keyboard shortcut: **CTRL-O**):
 Usually, you will not need this menu point.
 It allows you to choose new data sets.

 **$\textcolor{violet}{\text{Save SEGY}}$** (keyboard shortcut: **Y**):